VTT Chapter Markers Guide for Developers

 • WEBVTT: Standard file header.

-• NOTE ...: This is a comment; browsers will ignore it, but it's useful for developers.
+• NOTE ...: This is a comment; browsers will ignore it, but it is useful for developers.

 • 01.
-Introduction: This is the first chapter's ID and its title.
-Users will see "01.
-Introduction" in the player.
+Introduction: This is the ID of the first chapter, and also its title.
+Users will see “01.
+Introduction” in the player.

-• There is a blank line between the cue ID and timestamp, and a blank line after the timestamp (because the payload is empty).
+• There is a blank line between the Cue ID and the timestamp, and a blank line after the timestamp (because the payload is empty).

-Users can see chapter markers during video playback and quickly jump to sections of interest.
+Users can see chapter markers during video playback and quickly jump to the parts that interest them.

 • src="path/to/your-file.vtt": Points to your WebVTT file.